 All students not referred to the Academic/Behavioral Review Committee will receive an invitation to return by mid-June.

-A student who clearly fails to meet academic and/or behavioral requirements (see Academic/Behavioral Probation – Return to Home School) for return as a senior will be notified immediately by the Director for Academic Affairs.
+A student who clearly fails to meet academic and/or behavioral requirements (see Academic Support Contract– Return to Home School) for return as a senior will be notified immediately by the Director for Academic Affairs.
 The student will not receive an invitation to return.

 A student with borderline grades, attendance concerns, or with a combination of academic and behavioral issues will be reviewed by the Director for Academic Affairs prior to a final decision being made regarding his/her return.
 The Director for Academic Affairs will complete the review no later than two weeks after the end of the academic year and make a final decision concerning the return of the student.
 Students and parents will be notified by certified mail within one week of the decision.
 The Director for Academic Affairs may recommend that: (1) the student be issued an invitation to return with no qualifications, (2) the student not be invited to return or (3) the student be issued an invitation to return on probationary status with an academic support contract to be developed in a meeting with student and parents prior to the beginning of the school year.